Selling Dairy Products

 San Francisco Bay Region Water Quality Control Board - area in the Bay watershed (parts of south county).
 Scroll down to Conditional Waiver for Dairies.

-Make sure you and your business are covered for these activities.
+- Insurance: Make sure you and your business are covered for these activities.
 Farm Liability Insurance policies generally only cover farming activities (ag processing may not be considered a farming activity).
 You may need a Commercial General Liability coverage.
 Talk to your agent.

 UCANR publications and resources